SAP/ui5-tooling/docs/pages/Benchmarking.md

-# Benchmarking UI5 Tooling
+# Benchmarking UI5 CLI

-For benchmarking UI5 Tooling we typically make use of the open source tool [hyperfine](https://github.com/sharkdp/hyperfine).
+For benchmarking UI5 CLI we typically make use of the open source tool [hyperfine](https://github.com/sharkdp/hyperfine).

 In general we only benchmark calls to the UI5 CLI.
 However, we might add scripted benchmarks for some components in the future.